emaloney/CleanroomLogger/README.md

 // and add a configuration that references it if let osLog = OSLogRecorder(formatters: [ReadableLogFormatter()]) {
 	// the OSLogRecorder initializer will fail if running on
-	// a platform that doesn't support the os_log() function configs.append(BasicLogConfiguration(recorders: [osLog])) }
+	// a platform that doesn’t support the os_log() function configs.append(BasicLogConfiguration(recorders: [osLog])) }